settinge/Airline_and_Covid_ETL/README.md

 # ETL-Project
 ## Data Cleanup & Analysis

-Once you have identified your datasets, perform ETL on the data.
-Make sure to plan and document the following:

-* The sources of data that you will extract from.
+Our group performed ETL on the following datasets:

+* 1).
+A dataset (full_data.csv) on Coronavirus case information in various countries (kaggle) 2).
+A dataset (airlines.csv) that contains a list of all airlines (kaggle) 3).
+A dataset (airports.csv) that contains a list of all airports (kaggle) 4).
+A dataset (routes.csv) that contains flight information (kaggle)

-* The type of transformation needed for this data (cleaning, joining, filtering, aggregating, etc).
+* The type of transformation needed for this data included:

+  Airline Info ETL.pynb:

+  - Data was cleaned, manipulated and joined (airlines.csv, airports.csv, and routes.csv)
+  - Data was trimmed to only include necessary columns

+  Corona ETL.pynb

+  - Data was cleaned

-* The type of final production database to load the data into (relational or non-relational).
+* The type of final production database to load the data into:

+ -Both sets of data were loaded into relational Postgres databases.
+A relational database was chosen because the data we received was highly structured and figured that Postgres would be the best option.

 * The final tables or collections that will be used in the production database.

-You will be required to submit a final technical report with the above information and steps required to reproduce your ETL process.

-## Project Report

-At the end of the week, your team will submit a Final Report that describes the following:

-* **E**xtract: your original data sources and how the data was formatted (CSV, JSON, pgAdmin 4, etc).

-* **T**ransform: what data cleaning or transformation was required.

-* **L**oad: the final database, tables/collections, and why this was chosen.
+The names of the tables are: "airline_route_data" and "corona"